 The San Francisco VA Health Care System has also assembled a comprehensive mental health resource list for health care providers, including these quick self-care tips for you as a provider and as a human being.
-You can see videos from our weekly webinar series.
+You can see videos from our monthly webinar series.

 Many patients are coming to non-mental health clinical settings to report mental health issues (e.g., anxiety, insomnia) during this crisis.
 In addition, we have seen an increase in interpersonal violence and alcohol/drug misuse.
 Here are some resources and recommendations for your patients:

 - Conduct an Alcohol Use Disorders Identification Test (AUDIT) screening at each clinical visit